 To Marty for introducing me to California.

-To Nancy for teaching me how to shop at Macy’s.
+To Nancy for loving and enduring friendship… and teaching me how to shop at Macy’s.

 To my nephew Christopher for wanting a haircut like mine.

 To my niece Vanessa for teaching me about sugar skulls.

 To Marty for his Southern charm, old fashioned friendship and introducing me to Aunt Lucille and Uncle Bill.

 To Ms. Panaro for her wonderful big city acting classes.

 To Ms. Velasco for saying “you’re good!”

 To “Mimaw” for my first bible.

 To Ronnie for being my first friend in Miami.